dunn/dunn.github.com/dn/text/pc.md

 "Goodness!" you might be saying.
 "How could dear Mark write a column called 'Politically Incorrect' without knowing what that means?
-Surely the *Nonsense*, of all student newspapers, is rigorously dedicated to accuracy and would never print idiotic bullshit that flies in the face of basic decency under the guise of bravely opposing conventional wisdom?"
+Surely the *Nexus*, of all student newspapers, is rigorously dedicated to accuracy and would never print idiotic bullshit that flies in the face of basic decency under the guise of bravely opposing conventional wisdom?"

 Strong reassures us somewhat in the next paragraph by exhibiting his subtle analytical skills: